 This past April, Austin completed his fourth year of WildCats Hockey.
 Meanwhile, one of his younger teammate who began the year struggling to skate had just scored his first goal.

-After their last game, Austin asked his coaches if he could give HIS hockey trophy to the younger teammate.
+After their last game, Austin asked his coaches if he could give his hockey trophy to the younger teammate.

 So in a post-game dressing room ceremony with coaches, parents and the entire team, Austin presented his younger teammate with the MVP trophy.